 - Use industry best practices to create smart contract code that is more secure.

-- Conduct recurrent penetration tests and smart contract security audits.
+- Conduct recurrent penetration tests and smart contract security audit.

 - A blockchain security checklist should be followed.